-Systematics and the evolutionary understanding of biological phenomena have also come to underpin ever wider areas of biology, from developmental biology and immunology to microbiology and parasitology.
+Systematics and the evolutionary understanding of biological phenomena have come to underpin wider areas of biology such as developmental biology, immunology, microbiology and parasitology.

 After completing the MRes course, students will have:

 - a good understanding of the state of knowledge of the field, together with relevant practical experience in three areas of biosystematic science in which the student has expressed an interest

 - a broad appreciation of the scientific opportunities in biosystematics and associated fields and the many exciting developments in phylogeny reconstruction, bioinformatics, genomics and biodiversity research resulting from novel computer technology, molecular biology and theoretical advances